 When possible, they source some ingredients locally.
 They are frequent customers of Holbrook Farm in Bethel as well as Farmer’s Cow.

-At Mecha SoNo, you'll find beer, wine and, yes, sake on tap.
-There's a full bar complete with interesting varieties of sake, as well as specialty cocktail menu.
+At Mecha SoNo, you’ll find beer, wine, and, yes, sake on tap.
+There’s a full bar complete with interesting varieties of sake, as well as a specialty cocktail menu.

 As for non-alcoholic choices they offer bubble teas, Thai iced tea, house sodas, and tea.